ghostofpokemon/DeepDream-MLX/README.md

 ## 💾 Weight Conversion & Efficiency

 We didn't just wrap existing libs.
-We wrote custom exporters (`export_*.py`) to rip weights from standard PyTorch/Torchvision archives and serialize them into optimized MLX `.npz` arrays.
+We wrote a custom exporter (`export_models.py`) to rip weights from standard PyTorch/Torchvision archives and serialize them into optimized MLX `.npz` arrays.

 ### 50% Smaller Weights (FP16)
 We now support **Float16** (Half-Precision) weights by default.
 This cuts model size in half with zero visual loss for DeepDreaming.